erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 of PRNG:s, such as the [TestU01] framework, or [PractRand].

-The good quality generators in the `rand` module perform well in such tests, and pass even their most thorough.
+The good quality generators in the `rand` module perform well in such tests, and pass thorough test suites.

-The `mcg59` generator pass [PractRand] with its low 16 bits without any scrambling.
+The `mcg59` generator pass [PractRand] 2 TB with its low 16 bits without any scrambling.
 To perform well in [PractRand] and [TestU01] with more bits the scrambling functions are needed, and still, the small state space makes it impossible